Sign of the Unicorn: Plot summary

-Brand gradually tells Corwin about how he, Bleys and Fiona had removed Oberon and tried to claim the throne, but were opposed by the triumvirate of Eric, Julian and Caine.
+Brand gradually tells Corwin about how he, Bleys, and Fiona had removed Oberon and tried to claim the throne, but were opposed by the triumvirate of Eric, Julian, and Caine.
 He says that after he objected to Bleys and Fiona's plan to ally with the forces of Chaos, he was pursued and came to Earth seeking Corwin as an ally—trying to restore his memories with shock therapy—but was captured and imprisoned in the tower where Random found him.
 During the conversation, Brand displays pyrokinetic abilities.

 Corwin then heads to Tir-na Nog'th, the mysterious, moonlit Amber-in-the-sky where he hopes to gain insight into the situation.
 His sword Grayswandir has special properties in the moonlit city, having been forged upon the stairway to Tir-na Nog'th.
 With Random and Ganelon watching him from mount Kolvir, he ascends to Tir-na Nog'th, and in the throne room sees Dara as queen, flanked by Benedict wearing a metallic arm.
-This dream-version of Dara tells him her origins and the ghostly Benedict is able to reach Corwin with the arm.
+This dream-version of Dara tells him her origins, and the ghostly Benedict is able to reach Corwin with the arm.
 A fight ensues.
 Corwin cuts off the arm, and is trumped back to Kolvir by Random, with the arm still clutching his shoulder.

-The three set off for Amber, but are drawn through shadow — which should be impossible this close to Amber — and come to an enlarged version of the Grove of the Unicorn, where they see the eponymous beast.
-They are led back to where Amber should stand, but instead there is a plateau on which there is a copy of the Pattern.
+The three set off for Amber, but are drawn through shadow—which should be impossible this close to Amber—and come to an enlarged version of the Grove of the Unicorn, where they see the eponymous beast.
+They are led back to where Amber should stand, but instead, there is a plateau on which there is a copy of the Pattern.
 With a shock, Corwin and Ganelon realize that this is the true, Primal Pattern, of which the one in Amber is but the first shadow.

+Reception

+Charlotte Moslander of Luna Monthly magazine called the novel the "best of the three books."
+Alexei and Cory Panshin of F&SF called it "Zelazny's best book since Lord of Light" and wrote that while it "could stand a second draft", the characters "begin to take on form and weight and individuality", and the last two chapters "toss away all the certainties and self-protections that Zelazny has bounded himself with—that crucial move that Smith and Bishop and Russ could not make."
+Richard E. Geis of The Science Fiction Review called it a "failure as a self-contained novel" and "still incomplete, still the preamble to the final, climactic book(s?) of the series."